RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### Code Signing Certificates

-A code signing certificate has an Extended Key Usage (EKU) containing a value of id-kp-codeSigning OBJECT IDENTIFIER ::= { id-kp 3 }(1.3.6.1.5.5.7.3.3) - See \[CCP-PROF\] for appropriate EKU bit settings.
+A code signing certificate has an Extended Key Usage (EKU) containing a value of id-kp-codeSigning OBJECT IDENTIFIER ::= { id-kp 3 }(1.3.6.1.5.5.7.3.3).

 An application for a code signing certificate shall be submitted by an authorized representative of the organization.
-The representative shall assert that the organization has access to a Time Stamp Authority (TSA) prior to issuance of the code signing certificate.

-CAs subordinate to the publicly trusted Federal Common Policy Root CAs for device certificates that issue publicly trusted Code Signing certificates shall not issue other types of certificates from the same CA that issues code signing certificates.

 ### Enrollment Process and Responsibilities